Adversarial Patterns: Building Robust Android Malware Classifiers: Guidelines for building robust android malware classifiers

 \section{Guidelines for building robust android malware classifiers}

-We now propose guidelines to consider towards designing robust defenses against evasion attacks on android malware classifiers: \begin{enumerate} \item \emph{Build accurate threat model}: Defenders should accurately model the threat attacks to design suitable defenses.
+We now propose guidelines to consider for designing robust defenses against evasion attacks on Android malware classifiers: \begin{enumerate} \item \emph{Build accurate threat model}: Defenders should accurately model the threat attacks to design suitable defenses.
 Threat modeling principles are explained in Section \ref{threatModel}.
 Other frameworks include FAIL\cite{suciu2018does} that can help in avoiding any unrealistic assumptions.
+Understanding the potential threats and how they operate can help in developing more effective defenses.

 \item \emph{Perform strong attacks against the defense}: Adversarial defenses must withstand the strongest attacks.
-Optimization-based attacks like C\&W \cite{carlini2017towards}, and Madry \cite{madry2018towards} are the most powerful attacks \cite{carlini2019evaluating} so far.
-Defense against weaker attacks like FGSM \cite{goodfellow2015explaining} does not improve robustness or resilience.
+Optimization-based attacks like C\&W \cite{carlini2017towards}, and Madry \cite{madry2018towards} are the most powerful attacks so far \cite{carlini2019evaluating}.
+Defense against weaker attacks like FGSM \cite{goodfellow2015explaining} does not prove improved robustness \cite{carlini2017adversarial}.
 Therefore, a defender should test their defense against white-box and black-box attacks of both targeted and un-targeted attack types.
+This rigorous testing can help identify potential weaknesses in the defense strategy.

-\item \emph{Inspect if the attack is transferable}: The transferability property of adversarial examples is one of the primary reasons behind the vulnerability of many defenses.
+\item \emph{Inspect if the attack is transferable}: The transferability property of adversarial examples is one of the primary reasons behind the vulnerability of many defenses \cite{tramer2017space}.
 Therefore, defenders should ensure that a defense algorithm breaks this property of adversarial attack.
+This involves testing the defense with different models and configurations to ensure its effectiveness across various scenarios.

 \item \emph{Evaluate security evaluation curve}: Defenders should also evaluate the defense strategy with an increasing attack strength.
-This information is plotted as a security evaluation curve \cite{biggio2018wild} that shows how the defense algorithm performs under increasing strength of the attack.
-The assumption of only small perturbation for attack does not encapsulate the attack range in real life. \end{enumerate}
+This information is plotted as a security evaluation curve that shows how the defense algorithm performs under increasing strength of the attack \cite{biggio2018wild}.
+Relying solely on the assumption of small perturbations for the attack does not capture the full range of attacks encountered in real-life scenarios.
+This evaluation can provide valuable insights into the defense's performance and help identify areas for improvement. \end{enumerate}